-Blaha, M [15], describes the UML Class diagram as a dialect of Chen's original ER Diagram.
+Blaha, M [16], describes the UML Class diagram as a dialect of Chen's original ER Diagram.
 Both of the notations are used to depict real world objects in terms of a static view of the system.
 One of the reasons, which is unanimously accepted, for the use of UML in database design is, the advent of object relational and object oriented databases.
-However, Relational Database Management Systems were inherently not meant to be object oriented as they depict information in the forms of two-dimensional tables consisting of rows and columns forming individual cells to store atomic units of data, the primary cause of impedance mismatch.
+However, Relational Database Management Systems were inherently not meant to be object oriented as they depict information in the forms of two-dimensional tables consisting of rows and columns forming individual cells to store atomic units of data.